Web Accessibility Testing – Why It’s Necessary and How It’s Done

 How Web Accessibility Testing is Done

-At eSSENTIAL Accessibility, we make sure that your website, mobile sites, and apps meets ADA compliance, 508 compliance, and the latest WCAG standards.
+At Level Access, we make sure that your website, mobile sites, and apps meets ADA compliance, 508 compliance, and the latest WCAG standards.

 Testing with Experts

 Our staff is expertly trained in web accessibility.
 Proper accessibility testing of a website or app typically involves extensive manual scrutiny of individual pages, as well as tests of individual functions such as product searches and online form submissions.
 Beyond our own expertise, we also actively seek the input of users with disabilities to make sure things go beyond theory and into practice.

 In addition, automated testing tools such as accessibility checkers are great ways to get a quick understanding of why the ADA requirements are in place, but they often flag false positives and lack the nuance of human interaction and accessibility training.
 Furthermore, accessibility software and other assistive devices used by people with disabilities are difficult to emulate with automated testing tools.